 One should not spend life “Grudg[ing] every minute as it passes by.”
 This state of mind will only allow more “sweet days” to pass by unnoticed or unappreciated.
 The lines conclude with the speaker reiterating the fact that he is just an “idle singer.”

-By this point in the poem it is clear he thinks of himself as much more than just normal writer.
+By this point in ‘Prologue of the Earthly Paradise,’ it is clear he thinks of himself as much more than just a normal writer.
 He wants to, and believes that he does to some extent, have the ability to change one’s outlook on life.
 While he cannot do all the things he mentioned in the first stanza, he might be able to help a little.

 The heavy trouble, the bewildering care